gongo-company/GreatAsset/README.md

 ## Overview

 Makes your character say "Great asset!" when you use the point emote.
-(Temporarily not working quite right and triggers for _any_ emote)
+The pitch will randomize sometimes when you walk.
+I'm not fixing it because it's funny.